dmytro-demchyna/schema-keeper/README.md

             └── calc_tax(numeric).sql
 ```

-SchemaKeeper is read-only &mdash; it does not replace your migration tool, it complements it.
+Run `verify` in CI to catch drift before it reaches production &mdash; SchemaKeeper complements your migration tool, it doesn't replace it.

 ## Why not just migrations?